-“The biggest upfront cost is the device that many people call the countertop register,” Rishav Chopra, group product manager at QuickBooks Payments told Business.com.
-"The device can range from a cheap portable reader to very expensive hardware.”
+“The biggest upfront cost is the device that many people call the countertop register,” Rishav Chopra, vice president of product and design at Veem, told us.
+“The device can range from a cheap portable reader to very expensive hardware.”

-Merchants have two choices when it comes to acquiring the POS hardware.
-They can buy it outright or lease the equipment.
-Some vendors offer "free" POS hardware but there's a catch: You must sign a contract to lease or rent the equipment.
-You save money upfront, but you are locked into a long-term contract that can last three to five years.
-Most contracts are noncancellable and often you end up paying more for the POS terminal.
+Merchants have two choices for acquiring the POS hardware: They can buy or lease the equipment.
+Some vendors offer free POS hardware, but you have to sign a contract to lease or rent the equipment.
+You’ll save money upfront, but you’ll be locked into a long-term contract that can last three to five years.
+Most contracts are noncancelable, and you often end up paying more for the POS terminal.

-These days, small businesses can pay as little as $50 to as much as $250 a month for access to POS software.
-The most common payment model in the POS market is monthly subscriptions where merchants pay a monthly fee to access the POS software in the cloud.
+These days, small businesses can pay anywhere from $50 to $250 a month for access to POS software.
+The most common payment model in the POS market is monthly subscriptions, where merchants pay a monthly fee to access the POS software in the cloud.

-POS hardware and software costs aren’t the only fees small business owners have to pay attention to when shopping for a POS solution.
-There is payment processing, extra hardware, add-on features and services, and several other charges to be mindful of.
-Here are five items to pay attention to when you’re comparing systems.
+POS hardware and software costs aren’t the only fees to pay attention to when you’re shopping for a POS solution.
+There are also fees for payment processing, extra hardware, add-on features and services, and several other charges.
+Here are five items to look at when you’re comparing systems.

-Outside of the hardware and software costs, payment processing fees are a big component of POS pricing.
-Some POS vendors allow you to work with a third-party credit card processor – some tack on an extra per-transaction fee, but not all do.
 Other POS vendors require you to use their in-house processing service.
-Either way, it’s important to know what you’re paying to accept credit and debit card payments.
+Either way, it’s important to know how much you’re paying to accept credit and debit card payments.

-“Payment transaction expenses hit the margins of businesses," said Chopra.
-"If a coffee shop is selling $6 coffee on a regular basis and the payment provider takes away 50 cents from every transaction, at the end of the day margins are getting depleted.”
+“Payment transaction expenses hit the margins of businesses,” Chopra said.
+“If a coffee shop is selling $6 coffee on a regular basis and the payment provider takes away 50 cents from every transaction, at the end of the day margins are getting depleted.”

 A POS solution typically includes one register to handle card payments.
 If you need more, expect to pay monthly for each additional one.

-The cost of your POS will vary from one vendor to the next, as will the features you get for your monthly expenditures.
-To get a sense of what a POS will cost you all-in, here's a look at what some of the leaders in the industry charge.
+The cost of your POS system will vary from one vendor to the next, as will the features you get for your monthly expenditures.
+Here’s a look at the pricing for some popular POS vendors.